Fast KV Compaction via Attention Matching: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Ani Nrusimha, Alicia Li, Sabri Eyuboglu, Zifan Wang, Jyo Pari, Oliver Sieberling, and Tarushii Goel for their valuable discussions and feedback.
-This work was supported by the National Science Foundation under CAREER Award No. 2441872 and MIT-IBM Watson AI Lab.
-This research was partly supported by the Prof. JCR Licklider Endowed UROP Fund for MIT UROP research.
+This work was supported by the National Science Foundation under CAREER Award No. 2441872, MIT-IBM Watson AI Lab, and the Prof. JCR Licklider Endowed UROP Fund for MIT UROP research.